ehsung/SIF_DataCorrection_Tool/README.md

 [Link to DataTool](https://ehsungshiny.shinyapps.io/nitrateproject/?_ga=2.208393751.403551617.1643205380-853175210.1643205380)

-Please use the RawData5.13.20.cvs file to test the DataTool.
+Please use the RawData5.13.20.cvs file to test and explore the DataTool.